 How can we measure a legacy?
 As a scientist, I wanted to be able to do so in as concrete a way as possible.
 On the assumption that the success of the Faulkner Planetarium is one way, I compared its size to the size of other theaters around the country, and the populations of the cities that they serve, using data from the 1990 U.S. census and the International Planetarium Society's 1995 Directory of the World's Planetariums.

-This plot above shows every city in the country containing one or more planetarium theaters for which data was available (about 700 cities).
+The plot above shows every city in the country containing one or more planetarium theaters for which data were available (about 700 cities).
 The axes are logarithmically scaled, with each tick mark representing a factor of ten larger number than the previous.
 The number of planetarium seats represent all theaters in each city combined.
 Large cities are located at the right of the graph, small on the left.
-The Faulkner Planetarium is indicated by the crossed lines.
+The Faulkner Planetarium is indicated by the cross.
 Notice several things: First, we are about in the middle of the graph in terms of population.
 Since the data are plotted on a log scale, that indicates that most cities larger than Twin Falls with a planetarium have a significantly larger population.
 In fact the average population of all cities with one or more planetaria is 99,800.
 Next, look at the number of seats offered: The average number of planetarium seats per city is 86.
 The Faulkner Planetarium offers 151, the highest number of any city in our population strata.
 The next higher population city that has a comparable number of seats is Harrisonburg, Virginia (pop.
 31,000) with 2 smaller theaters; the next lower is Richmond, Kentucky (pop.
 528) which is the only theater in the vicinity of the much larger city of Lexington.
 Finally, we are in the 91st percentile of number of seats offered by all cities with a planetarium, above cities like Detroit (pop.
 1,000,000), Baltimore (pop.
 700,000), and Seattle (pop.
 500,000).

 These statistics become even more dramatic when you only consider public planetarium theaters.
 Many of the theaters in the first plot were school theaters, where some school districts built many small theaters, not open to the general public.
 The Faulkner Planetarium, of course, offers programs for both public and school groups, so perhaps a better comparison would be with like theaters.

 The plot above shows those data.
 By population of cities with public planetarium theaters, we are now in the 25th percentile.
 But of the number of seats offered by those cities, we are in the 81st percentile.
 The number of seats offered is not necessarily the best indication of how well a theater serves its community, however: A large theater in New York City might not provide as much service as a medium-sized theater in a very small community.
 With this in mind, let's consider the ratio of number of seats available to the population of the city, in other words, how many persons per seat.
 On these plots, theaters with a given ratio fall along diagonal lines, running from lower left to upper right.
 By this ratio, we are in the 83rd percentile nationwide, with a ratio of about 128 persons/seat.
-And just so you don’t think I’m too biased, consider the case of Fairmount, GA.
+And just so you don't think I'm too biased, consider the case of Fairmount, Georgia.
 This tiny hamlet of 657, located a half hour from Atlanta, Georgia, and Chattanooga, Tennessee (each of which, incidentally, have their own large planetarium theaters), boasts of an 83 seat theater, and thus a ratio of one seat for every seven citizens.

 And lest there be any doubt that the theater is thriving, consider the following: When the theater opened in 1995, shows were sold out for weeks afterwards.
 From the time it debuted to mid-April, 1997, the show "Comet: From Ice to Fire" has sold out one out of every six shows, averaging nearly half capacity for all shows in that time.
 All told, over 23,000 students from southern Idaho and surrounding areas have visited the planetarium since opening.
 The people of the Magic Valley have a love and interest in astronomy that is well above average, as I think these numbers show.